Change only happens when we feel like we can make a difference.

-Paul Piff (Ph.D., University of California, Berkeley) is an Assistant Professor in the Department of Psychology and Social Behavior at the University of California, Irvine.
+Paul Piff (Ph.D., University of California, Berkeley) is an Associate Professor in the Department of Psychological Science at the University of California, Irvine.
 His primary interests are in how social hierarchy, economic inequality and social class, and social emotion shape relations between individuals and groups.

 Pia Dietze (Ph.D., New York University) is an Assistant Professor in the Department of Psychological Science researching how disparities in the economic conditions of the lives of different social class groups shape their social attitudes, attention, and appraisals.
 Her research employs a variety of cutting-edge tools, including psychophysiology, virtual reality, social media engagement, and reaction times.

 Angela Robinson (Ph.D., University of California, Irvine) is a postdoctoral scholar interested in how group identities such as race and gender influence social interactions.
 Her research examines how group-related perceptions and attitudes shape political participation and community engagement.